julianealves/analise_sentimentos_tweets/README.md

-# Analise de sentimentos em tweets
+# Analise de sentimentos em tweets (Analysis of feelings in Tweets)
 Trabalho sobre análise de sentimentos em Tweets (EN: Work on analysis of feelings in Tweets)